MScholtes/PS2EXE/README.md

 # PS2EXE
 Overworking of the great script of Ingo Karstein with GUI support.
 The GUI output and input is activated with one switch, real windows executables are generated.
-Compiles only with and to Powershell 5.x.
+Compiles only Powershell 5.x compatible scripts.
 With optional graphical front end Win-PS2EXE.

 Module version.